awsdocs/amazon-kendra-developer-guide/doc_source/delete-data-source.md

 You can't delete a data source if the associated index is in the `DELETING` state\.
 Deleting an index deletes all of the data sources for the index\.
 You can start deleting an index while a data source for that index is in the `DELETING` state\.

-If you have two data sources pointing to the same documents, such as two data sources pointing to the same S3 bucket, documents in the index might be inconsistent when one of the data sources is deleted\.
+If you have two data sources pointing to the same documents, such as two data sources pointing to the same Amazon S3 bucket, documents in the index might be inconsistent when one of the data sources is deleted\.
 When two data sources reference the same documents, only one copy of the document data is stored in the index\.
 Removing one data source removes the index data for the documents\.
 The other data source is not aware that the documents have been removed, so Amazon Kendra won't correctly re\-index the documents the next time it syncs\.
 When you have two data sources pointing to the same document location, you should delete both data sources and then recreate one\.